-What this means to an insurer is that if you come to them with a rebuilt salvage car, they know that the vehicle was likely totaled in an accident somewhere in its past.
-Insurers also know that this rebuilt salvage vehicle, in order to be legally certified as reconstructed, more than likely had to pass a state-mandated inspection.
+What this means to an insurer when you come with a rebuilt salvage car.
+They know that the vehicle was likely a write-off in a past accident.
+Insurers also know that this rebuilt salvage vehicle, in order to be legally certified, had to pass a mandatory state inspection.

-However, these inspections are much more concerned with whether the parts used in rebuilding the vehicle were sourced legally and not stolen.
-These inspections hardly even touch on the safety of the car or the quality of the work put into it, and for these reasons an insurer will often decline to provide coverage to a salvage car for anything more than the state minimum personal liability and property damage insurance.
+However, these inspection concerns are more with whether the parts in rebuilding the vehicle were legal.
+These inspections hardly even touch on the safety of the car or the quality of the work put into it, and for these reasons, an insurer will often decline to provide coverage to a salvage car for anything more than the state minimum personal liability and property damage insurance.

 This is of course bad news for anyone who would rather have their rebuilt salvage car fully insured with physical damage coverage in the form of either collision or comprehensive insurance.